-- 2. Ensure the oil is at the appropriate level for the terrain as follows: - Hilly terrain (A): Maintain level so lower sight (A) is full, and upper sight (B) is up to one-half filled. - Normal terrain (B): Maintain level so lower sight (A) is full, and upper sight (B) is empty. - Level ground (C): For slopes of 6° or less, oil level may be kept slightly lower if desired.
-Maintain level so lower sight (A) is one-half filled or slightly higher.
+- 2. Ensure the oil is at the appropriate level for the terrain as follows: - Hilly terrain: Maintain level so lower sight (A) is full, and upper sight (B) is up to one-half filled. - Normal terrain: Maintain level so lower sight (A) is full, and upper sight (B) is empty.